 - The business sells telecommunications, broadcasting and electronic services, or goods through distance selling to private consumers in another EU country.

 - The net sales figure excluding VAT for all goods and services sold to EU customers is below the threshold of €10,000 during the current calendar year.
 It is also required that the preceding calendar year’s figure was below threshold, too.

 - The business is not treated as having a fixed establishment in any other EU country.

-If the business were to sell for more than €10,000 a year, it would either have to be registered for VAT in the consumer's country, or start using the special scheme for VAT.
+If the threshold of €10,000 a year is exceeded, the business has to either register for VAT in the consumer's country or start using the special scheme for VAT.

 Example: A company is domiciled in Finland and makes distance sales of goods to EU consumers.
 It sells goods to consumers in Finland for a total of €10,000 per year, and to consumers of other EU countries for €9,000 per year.
-The company does not go over the 10,000-euro threshold, because no selling of goods to consumers in Finland counts towards the threshold.
+The company does not go over the 10,000-euro threshold, because the sales of goods to consumers in Finland are not counted towards the threshold.

 As of the start date 1 July 2021, the threshold of net sales (€10,000) is inclusive of the selling of goods.
 However, the selling of telecommunications, broadcasting and electronic services has been included in the count towards the threshold ever since 1 January 2021.
 The reason for having the above sales of services included in the count from the beginning of 2021 is that the Union scheme has included them previously.

 Using the special scheme is voluntary.
 If the seller does not register for the VAT special scheme, it will have to register for VAT in all the countries where consumers have purchased the seller’s goods or services covered by the special scheme.